Top 5 Alternative Czech Nature Tours

-The Jeseníky Mountains are hosting two unique places.
-The first one is the pumped storage hydroelectric plant Dlouhé Stráně.
-Ranked among the seven wonders of the Czech republic, the upper reservoir is at the altitude of 1,350 meters on Mravenečník Mountain, attract a lot of attention.
-The second spot is Praděd, the highest mountain in Moravia and the 5th highest mountain in Czechia.
-But there is also the Praděd’s transmitter and if you count also the height of the tower, Praděd is the highest point in Czechia.
+The Jeseníky Mountains are home to two unique places of interest.
+The first is the pumped hydroelectric storage plant Dlouhé Stráně.
+One of the seven wonders of the Czech Republic, the upper reservoir, located at an altitude of 1,350 meters on Mravenečník Mountain attracts a lot of attention.
+The second site is Praděd, the highest mountain in Moravia and the fifth highest mountain in Czechia, although if you also count the height of the tower of the Praděd transmitter, then Praděd is the highest peak in all of Czechia.

 South Bohemia is not just Chateau Český Krumlov and Hluboká nad Vltavou, which you can find in every travel guide.
-Visit Třeboň region and its unique pond system (part of UNESCO).
-The landscape around more than 500 ponds is ideal for cycling and walking.
-Another untraditional spots are the water dams on Vltava river.
-The reservoirs are very popular for camping, swimming and water sports.
-Check online for example the largest one called Orlík.
+Visit the Třeboň region and its unique pond system (part of the UNESCO World Network of Biosphere Reserves).
+The landscape around the more than 500 ponds is ideal for cycling and walking.
+Another non-traditional tourist destination is that of the water dams on Vltava river.
+The reservoirs are very popular for camping, swimming and water sports; for example, check out the largest one called Orlík, online.

 Žďákov Bridge – steel arch bridge.